jamesgsw/Path-Finding-Algorithm-with-Visulisation/README.md

 This subsection intends to give a high level overview of the concept of the A* Path Search Algorithm.
 The goal of the aims A* Path Search Algorithm is to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.). </br>
 The algorithm is made up of two functions: f(n) = g(n) + h(n) </br>
-* Cost Function,g(n)  </br>
+* Cost Function, g(n)  </br>
-Calcualtes the cost of the path from the start node to n.
+Calculates the cost of the path from the start node to n.
 * Heuristic Function, h(n)  </br>
  **Estimates** the cost of the cheapest path from n to the goal.
 In this project, we use Manhattan distance which takes the absolute value of the horizontal and vertical distance between the current and end node.